KilobitSaturn/Arquivo-Tartaro-digital-panel/README.md

 # Arquivo-Tartaro-digital-panel
 "Arquivo Tártaro" is a collection of online pages that provides teaching materials from the electronics course, aiming to support students using web resources.
 It was created by a pair of students from said course (including myself!).
 This project aims to facilitate the access and the organization of said materials through the internet.
+Hosting made with Byethost.

 <mark>For now, the pages are only available in Portuguese.</mark>